12 Project Manager Interview Questions and How to Answer Them

-Use this helpful guide from Coursera to help prepare you for your project manager interview.
-We've included 12 common project manager interview questions including what may be asked and how to answer them.

-In a project manager interview, you're likely to encounter questions about your people skills, technical knowledge, leadership abilities, and how you would react to specific situations.
+In a project manager interview, you are likely to encounter questions about your people skills, technical knowledge and how you would react to specific situations.

-The prospect of a project manager interview might feel intimidating, especially if you don’t know what to expect, but making sure you are prepared will help you to feel more confident.
-A great way to do this is to go through some common interview questions.
-Although all interviews are different, it’s likely that you’ll be able to anticipate some of the questions you’ll be asked, based on the job description and through researching the company.
+A project manager interview can be intimidating, especially if you do not know what to expect.
+The good news is that going through some common questions can help a lot to be (and feel) prepared.
+Though all interviews are different, it is likely that you will encounter questions that ask about your people skills, technical knowledge, and specific situations.

-Here are a few common project manager interview questions you might encounter.
-You can use this list as a starting point to prepare stories about your past experiences, so you can adapt your answers to a variety of similar questions that come up.
+Here are a few common interview questions you’ll encounter as a project manager.
+You can use this list as a starting point to prepare stories about your past experiences.

-This is a common question to open any type of interview, this statement is a chance for you to describe yourself and your story in your own words.

 How to answer: There are several ways you can approach this question.
-One effective way is to start with the present, then go into your past, and finish with your future.
-Describe what your role is, and what you do.
-Then describe past experiences relevant to the role you’re applying to.
-Finally, talk about what kind of work you’re hoping to do next, and why you’re interested in the role you’ve applied to.
-Make it clear that the role in question is where you want to be.
-Show you align with the company’s values as well as having all the capabilities to do the role.
+One effective way is to start with the present, then go into your past and finish with your future.
+Describe what your role is and what you do.
+Then describe past experiences relevant to the role you are applying to.
+Finally, talk about what kind of work you are hoping to do next and why you are interested in the role you have applied to.

-An interviewer might ask you about your last project to get a sense of what types of projects you’re used to and facts like which project management approaches you’ve used, the number of people on your team.
+An interview might ask you about your last project to get a sense of what types of projects you are used to, what project management approaches you have used, the number of people on your team, and other details.

 How to answer: Describe the important information about the project, like the overall goal, team size, and how you approached it.
 Speak candidly about what went well, and be sure to mention something you might have improved or that you learned.
 Having some metrics on hand to show the results of the project can be useful here.

-This can sound like a trick question and it seems counterintuitive to highlight what didn’t go well, but setbacks are normal in managing projects.
-Hiring managers will want to know how you’ve dealt with them in the past to understand what you do when things don’t go according to plan.
+Setbacks are normal in managing projects.
+Hiring managers will want to know how you have dealt with them in the past to understand what you do when things do not go as per the plan.

-How to answer: Since dealing with unforeseen challenges is a core part of project management, you’ll want to have a few examples to point to for your interview.
+How to answer: Since dealing with unforeseen challenges is a core part of project management, you will want to have a few examples to point to for your interview.
 You can also mention how you would implement change processes in your project.

 Consider using the STAR method when asked for specific examples from your past.
-Here’s how to put the method into action:
+Here is how to put the method into action:

 Situation: Start by describing the facts of the situation and why it happened—in this case, what had gone wrong.